atviriduomenys/spinta/docs/manual/manifest/functions.rst

 Functions in manifest are used for:

-- Transforming and validating data using `apply` parameter.
+- Transforming and validating data using `prepare` parameter.

 - Describing database migration steps.